Every business fantasizes about acquiring more customers every day and keeping them around for as long as possible.

 Your value could be a free download, educational resources, giveaway, or some other resource.

-Offering resources helps you position yourself as a trustworthy source of information.
+Offering resources help you position yourself as a trustworthy source of information.

 Providing high-quality value can help you earn leads’ trust.
 Your prospects will only buy after trusting you.